-This is not a sponsored post.
+This Fig Cake is not a sponsored post.
 I was sent some fresh figs by my friends at the California Fig Advisory Board, but they have not paid me to develop this recipe or mention them.
 I just plain love their product.

 I’m well aware that figs aren’t a New York crop, but -oh my goodness- they are so very special.
-Many of the figs that enter our house meet their demise in the form of as many batches of the Vanilla Fig Preseves from Not Your Mama’s Canning Book as I can possibly justify.
+Many of the figs that enter our house meet their demise in the form of as many batches of the Vanilla Fig Preserves from Not Your Mama’s Canning Book as I can possibly justify.

-The base of Fig and Honey Snack Cake is a simple vanilla butter cake.
+The base of Fig Cake is a simple vanilla butter cake.
 This is not a fussy cake, you whisk the dry ingredients together in one bowl, you whisk the wet ingredients together in another bowl, then you stir them together before spreading in a generously buttered half sheet pan.

 After the cake cools, squares are served with another generous drizzle of mild honey.
 There you have it; Fig and Honey Snack Cake in all its simple glory, celebrating the all-too-short magic that is fig season.

 This cake is designed to be made in a half-sheet pan.
 If you don’t have one, you can buy one on Amazon.com or from most big-box stores (Walmart, Target, K-mart, etc…) or restaurant supply stores.

 Fresh figs are the only way to go on this cake.
 The dried figs, while delicious for snacking, simply won’t impart the same texture or moisture to this Fig and Honey Snack Cake.

-- You can use whichever figs you find most easily.
+You can use whichever fresh figs you find most easily.
 I used Brown Turkey and Sierra figs on here because they were sent to me by those wonderful friends of mine at the California Fig Advisory Board.

 Fresh figs are very delicate and perishable, so use them up quickly when you find them.
 They’re a marvel, if you’ve never had one; tender, and sweet like candy.

-- When I say to butter the pan generously, I mean it.
+When I say to butter the pan generously, I mean it.
 Slather the butter onto the pan and make sure you get the corners and sides well coated before you add the cake batter to the pan.

 The top of the cake batter doesn’t need to be perfectly evened, but should be distributed fairly equally through the pan before you arrange your fig slices on top of the cake.